holepunchto/bare/docs/threat-model.md

 ## What counts

 Bare is a library, and embedders are the ones using it.
-The `bare` command is a toy for developers; it never seals and it promises nothing, so you can ignore it here.
+The `bare` CLI is a toy for developers; it never seals and it promises nothing, so you can ignore it here.

 - **Counts:** `src/`, the public headers, and the `Bare` namespace.
 - **Does not count:** `bin/`, the `bare-*` modules, and addon code.